choishingwan/PRS-Tutorial/docs/index.md

 !!! note

-    This tutorial is based on linux and OS X systems.
-Users who would like to perform polygenic risk score analyses on their Windows machine will need to change some of the commands.
+    This tutorial is written for Linux and OS X operating systems.
+Windows users will need change commands accordingly.

 !!! note
     Throughout the tutorial, you might see some codes with tab on top: